nam-htran/RT-DETR-DINOv3/README.md

 ## Pre-trained Models (RT-DisDINOv3)

-The two RT-DETR models distilled through this project are publicly available on the Hugging Face Hub.
+The two RT-DETR models distilled with TACO dataset through this project are publicly available on the Hugging Face Hub.
 You can easily download and use them.

 | Model Name                  | Teacher Model        | Hugging Face Hub Link                                                     |
 | :-------------------------- | :------------------- | :------------------------------------------------------------------------ |